Marking the end of traditional shared dormitory style mental healthcare wards in Liverpool

 The old hospital site has now been demolished except for the historic Mossley House mansion building.
 Demolition experts recycled around 95 per cent of the salvage and buildings were crushed for re-use on site as future building materials.

 A further public engagement exercise, held online and advertised in local venues, confirmed that the majority of respondents wished to keep the name ‘Mossley Hill’ for the new service.

 Staff and service users were asked to choose names for parts of the site.
 Names based on pioneering local figures were selected for the new wards: Braddock, Archer, Roscoe and Wilkinson.
 The new Oasis Café recalls the name of the food outlet in the original hospital.

 Along with Trust governors, local politicians and our construction partners, Mersey Care’s Chair Rosie Cooper held a symbolic ‘ground breaking’ event on site in February 2023.
 This gave stakeholders chance to see the work at first hand and discuss progress on this important project.

-GRAHAMS are actively working with the community regarding local employment during the building work and residents are updated with newsletters and via social media.
-We recognise that construction work can cause concerns and everything possible is being done to manage its effects, for local people and the wider environment.
+Residents are updated with newsletters and from the Trust’s social media account.
+We recognise that construction work such as this can cause concerns and everything possible is being done to manage its effects, for local people and the wider environment.

-The new hospital will be completed in 2024.
+The new facility will be completed in 2025.